Prompts

 You can use datasets to add data in bulk to your Latitude workspace.
 Datasets are useful when evaluating model performance at scale, as they allow you to mock real-world data and test your model’s performance in different scenarios by running batch evaluations.

-To learn more about datasets, check out the Datasets overview.
+To learn more about datasets, check out the Datasets guide.